If I have to choose one of the best activities to do in the Canary Islands, without hesitation I would say whale-watching in Fuerteventura.

 1. Dolphin-watching in Fuerteventura with snorkeling

 This excursion is one of the best tours to see whales in Fuerteventura.
 Not only will you see dolphins and whales, but also the incredible manta rays that live in the surrounding Atlantic waters.
+For me, it’s one of the best tours in Fuerteventura you can take.

 The tour also includes a stop for travelers to enjoy a swim or snorkel and get to know the spectacular marine life around the Canary Islands.
 Back on board, you can enjoy tapas and drinks while taking in the views of the Fuerteventura coastline.